Search Articles

 City, State

-Nevertheless, however important taking this step can be, it's not always enough.
-There are two reasons for this: financial institutions often don’t honor older powers of attorney and agents sometimes don't step in until it's too late.
-Both problems can be remedied through the use of a revocable trust.
+However, this important step is not always enough.
+For one, financial institutions often don’t honor older POAs, and agents sometimes don't step in until it's too late.
+You can avoid both of these problems through the use of a revocable trust.

-Financial institutions are uncomfortable honoring powers of attorney because they do not want to be held liable for any malfeasance by the agent appointed under the document.
-In the opinion of most estate planning attorneys, such institutional rejection is contrary to law, but there is no good remedy when this occurs since any lawsuit against the likes of Bank of America or Fidelity will be expensive and time consuming.
+Financial institutions don't want to be liable for any misconduct by the agent you have appointed in your POA.
+Most estate planning attorneys consider such institutional rejection is contrary to law.
+However, no good remedy exists when this occurs.
+Any lawsuit against the large banking institutions will only prove expensive and time-consuming.

 Fortunately, there are three ways to avoid this institutional intransigence:

-• Refresh your documents periodically.
-Financial institutions are more accepting of newer documents than older ones, so it's a good idea to execute new durable powers of attorney every five years.
-Of course, this is perverse.
-If the power of attorney is being used because of your incapacity due to dementia, you are more likely to have been experiencing cognitive challenges a year prior to its use than ten years earlier.
+• Refresh your documents on a periodic basis.
+Financial institutions are more accepting of newer documents than older ones.
+So, it's a good idea to execute new durable powers of attorney every five years or so.

 • Create a revocable trust.
 Financial institutions seem to accept revocable trusts more readily than durable powers of attorney.
-Revocable trusts have the added advantage that you can appoint a co-trustee to serve with you, so that if you become incapacitated, the co-trustee can step in and act.
+Revocable trusts give you the extra advantage of appointing a co-trustee to serve with you.
+This way, if you become incapacitated, the co-trustee can step in and act.

 A Trust Provides Financial Protection

 For these reasons, revocable trusts often work better than durable powers of attorney.
-However, two caveats are in order: First, trusts only control the accounts actually held by them.
+However, there are two caveats: First, trusts only control the accounts actually held by them.
 So, for the trust to work, you must retitle your accounts into your trust.

 Medicaid 101